Denis-Oh/COMP426_A3-Multicore_Implementation_of_2D_Bouncing_Balls_Simulation_on_the_GPU/README.md

 - `./BouncingBalls`

 ## Introduction:
-This 2D bouncing balls simulation uses Intel Threading Building Blocks (TBB) to leverage multicore processing.
+This 2D bouncing balls simulation leverages GPU computing through OpenCL to achieve highly parallel processing.
 The simulation consists of several coloured balls moving and bouncing within a window, affected by gravity and interacting with each other upon collision.
-The simulation was redesigned from Assignment 1 to use TBB constructs for improved parallelism and efficiency.
+The simulation was redesigned from Assignments 1 and 2 to utilize GPU computation for improved parallelism and efficiency, processing physics calculations across concurrent threads.

 ## Design and Optimization:

-### TBB Integration:
+### OpenCL Integration:
-Concurrent vector: The std::vector from Assignment 1 has been replaced with tbb::concurrent_vector.
-This allows for safe parallel access and modification without the need for explicit locking, improving performance in multi-threaded scenarios.

-Parallel Execution: Instead of individual threads for each ball, we now use tbb::parallel_for to update all balls concurrently.
-This approach divides the work of updating balls among available threads, potentially utilizing all available CPU cores more efficiently.
+GPU Kernel Design: The computation thread from the past assignments has been transformed into an OpenCL kernel capable of running hundreds of parallel threads.
+Each ball's physics calculations are distributed across multiple threads, allowing for highly parallel execution on the GPU.

+Memory Management: The implementation uses both global and local memory for optimal performance.
+Local memory is used for frequently accessed data within work groups, while global memory stores the final ball states.

-### Control Thread Implementation:
+### Host Program Implementation:
-The control thread function manages the main simulation loop, including updating ball positions, rendering, and maintaining the frame rate.
-It uses a tbb::task_group to run the parallel ball updates:
+The host program (main.cpp) manages data transfer between CPU and GPU, kernel execution, and rendering.
+Key components include:

+- Initialization of OpenCL context, command queues, and kernel
+- Memory buffer management for ball positions, velocities, and colors
+- Coordination of kernel execution and rendering cycles
+- Performance monitoring and frame rate management

+### Parallel Processing Structure
+Work Distribution: The simulation uses 32 threads per ball, with each thread handling different aspects of the physics calculations:

+- Position updates and gravity application
+- Boundary collision detection
+- Ball-to-ball collision detection and resolution
+- Velocity updates and limits

+Synchronization: The kernel uses memory barriers to ensure proper synchronization between different computation phases while minimizing synchronization overhead.

 ### Gravity and Motion:
-A constant gravitational force is applied to each ball's vertical velocity (vy) during each update, simulating the effect of gravity pulling the balls downward.

-Each ball's position (x, y) is updated based on its current velocity (vx, vy) to reflect its movement across the screen.
+- Gravity is calculated by dedicated threads for each ball
+- Position updates are computed in parallel
+- Velocity modifications are synchronized across multiple threads

 ### Handling Collisions:
-Wall Collisions: The simulation detects when a ball reaches the window's boundaries and reflects its velocity to simulate bouncing.

-Ball-to-Ball Collisions: When two balls collide, their x and y velocities are re-calculated.
-The change in velocity is calculated based on the relative velocity and the collision vector between the two balls.
+- Wall Collisions: Processed in parallel with efficient boundary checking
+- Ball-to-Ball Collisions: Distributed across multiple threads with proper synchronization
+- Impact calculations are accumulated and applied atomically to prevent race conditions

 ### Rendering with OpenGL:
-The rendering process using OpenGL remains largely unchanged from Assignment 1.
-The balls on screen are rendered with the OpenGL library.
-The drawBall function draws each ball as a fan of triangles with OpenGL's GL_TRIANGLE_FAN.
-The result resembles a circle.
+- Ball positions and states are read back from GPU memory
+- OpenGL renders the balls using GL_TRIANGLE_FAN
+- Synchronization between GPU computation and rendering is managed to maintain smooth animation

+### Performance Optimizations:
+- Use of local memory to reduce global memory access
+- Efficient work group sizing for optimal GPU utilization
+- Minimal data transfer between CPU and GPU
+- Parallel collision detection and resolution
+- Strategic placement of memory barriers to minimize synchronization overhead

 ## Conclusion:
-By transitioning from standard C++ threads to Intel TBB, we've created a more scalable and efficient implementation of the 2D bouncing balls simulation.
-The use of TBB's concurrent data structures and parallel algorithms allows for better utilization of multi-core processors, while the control thread ensures proper synchronization and timing of the simulation updates and rendering.
+By transitioning from CPU-based TBB to GPU-based OpenCL, we've achieved a massively parallel implementation of the 2D bouncing balls simulation.
+The use of GPU computing allows for hundreds of concurrent threads, significantly improving the simulation's computational capacity.
+The careful management of memory access patterns, synchronization, and work distribution results in efficient utilization of GPU resources while maintaining accurate physics simulation and smooth rendering.